DigitalCloud/sms/README.md

 * Each model that use sms notifications should use `Digitalcloud\SMS\HasSmsLogs` trait to allow logging.

-* add `routeNotificationForSms` in your notifiable model
+* Add `routeNotificationForSms` in your notifiable model
 ```php
 <?php